Leg3ndary/htn2025-challenge/README.md

 - I should also add a reset button just in case users get lost and just wanna see every event in default order again (start time).
 - Looking at the final inspiration things I think I could also just shove the filter stuff into localStorage
 5. Todays technically my final day so before I get started on the final stuff I did some quick touchups
+- Starting with authentication I added a really simple sign in sign out button that just quickly checks if the input matches and sets a field in local storage...
+- I probably should useContext for the auth stuff but I'm running out of time so I'll just pass it in as props...

 ## Requirements